catalystneuro/clandinin-lab-to-nwb/src/clandinin_lab_to_nwb/brezovec/brezovec_notes.md

 walks on an air-suspended ball in the dark.
 GCaMP6f is expressed pan-neuronally, as is a structural marker, tdTomato.
 Volumes were acquired at 1.8 Hz at a resolution of 2.6 x 2.6 x 5um for 30 minutes to capture neural activity; a subsequent anatomical scan was taken at higher

+615 um = 1024 * 0.6 um  (so you can infer from this how the images that we get are oriented).

 Device: